Grocery Store Tourism

 One of the fastest ways to feel the real cost of living in a new city is to push a grocery cart.
 Not the tourist traps—the everyday supermarkets where locals shop.
 We took a fixed budget (about $50 USD) and documented what it buys in three very different markets: Chedraui in Mexico City, Whole Foods in Austin, and Pingo Doce in Lisbon.

 In CDMX, $50 goes far.
 You can fill a cart with fresh produce, dairy, tortillas, beans, eggs, and still have room for a few treats.
 Avocados, limes, and tomatoes are a fraction of US prices.
-The cart below is a typical "weekly basics + a few luxuries" run.

 | Item | MXN | USD ~ |